Code of Practice For Sable Island – ExxonMobil Canada Properties (EMCP)

 - Personnel are NOT to disembark on Sable Island, fly over Sable Island, or approach within 1 kilometre of Sable Island unless required to do so in a life-threatening emergency or for access as part of an approved Environmental Monitoring Program or for special trips approved by the Canadian Coast Guard and EMCP senior management.

-- In all cases, personnel are to follow this Code of Practice and comply with all applicable guidelines, including the most recent Canadian Coast Guard Visitors Guide to Sable Island.
+- In all cases, personnel are to follow this Code of Practice and comply with all applicable guidelines.

 - EMCP will include discussion of this Code of Practice in its environmental awareness training program for its personnel and facilitate orientation for its visitors to the island by the resident biologist (Z. Lucas) on Sable Island.